Gaza Ceasefire at 0500 GMT – Talks to begin in Cairo

 Outraged citizens can begin that work now by collecting the phone numbers of all the political supporters of the Zionists here and dedicating their lives to dropping phone bombs on America’s biggest national security threat… our dear friend Israel, who has done more damage to America than all our adversaries combined.

-Posted by Jim W. Dean, Managing Editor on August 4, 2014, With 3125 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on August 4, 2014, With 3128 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.